adelansari/c-sharp-notes/00_notes/05_notes.md

 ## Overview

-The `05_review` folder delves into the concepts of abstract classes, interfaces, and advanced polymorphism in C#.
+The file delves into the concepts of abstract classes, interfaces, and advanced polymorphism in C#.
 This section is crucial for understanding how to design flexible and reusable code using these advanced OOP features.

 ## Topics Covered